 Lieff Cabraser’s Commitment to Justice

 For over 40 years, Lieff Cabraser has represented consumers harmed by corporate misconduct and fraud as well as those injured by dangerous and defective medical products and pharmaceutical drugs.
-Our current work includes cases against Equifax, Wells Fargo, Johnson & Johnson, and Takata, as well as gender discrimination lawsuits against Google, Microsoft, and Sandia National Laboratories.
+Our current work includes cases against Equifax, Wells Fargo, Johnson & Johnson, and Takata, as well as gender discrimination lawsuits against Google, and Microsoft.